Menu

 Statutory Rape Laws in Kansas

 The riskiest decision you can make upon learning that you may be a suspect in such a case is to voluntarily talk to the police without counsel.
-Resist the impulse to deny, admit, or explain anything at all.
-Keep your mouth firmly closed until you can talk to a statutory rape defense lawyer.
+Resist the impulse to tell ‘your side of the story’ to police.
+Instead, call an experienced sex crimes defense lawyer immediately.

 “The Importance of Aggressive Sex Related Criminal Defense”.